DevExpress/testcafe/docs/articles/documentation/reference/test-api/clientfunction/with.md

 clientFunction.with( options ) → ClientFunction
 ```

-`with` returns a new client function with a different set of options that includes options
-from the original function and new `options` that overwrite the original ones.
+`with` returns a new client function with a different set of options.
+This includes options from the original function and new `options` that overwrite the original.

-The sample below shows how to overwrite the client function options.
+The sample below shows how to overwrite client function options.

 ```js
 import { Selector, ClientFunction } from 'testcafe';